luyingz06/RESTAPI/README.md

 # RESTAPI

-## The REST API is supposed to have following functions:
+## The REST API has following functions:

 a. one POST mission endpoint which accepts json